Machu Picchu History

 The history of Machu Picchu

-Archaeologists assume that the construction of the citadel would date from the 15th century, approximately, from a chronological date given by carbon-14 or radiocarbon.
+Archaeologists and historians assume that the construction of the citadel would date from the 15th century, approximately, from a chronological date given by carbon-14 or radiocarbon.

-The Inca Pachacutec was the first to emerge beyond the Cusco valley after his epic victory over the Chancas.
+Pachacutec was the first Inca to emerge beyond the Cusco valley after his epic victory over the Chancas culture.
 He directed the expansion of the Tahuantinsuyo and recognized it as the “builder” of Cusco.
 This was one of his greatest works.

 What Inca built Machu Picchu?

-The origin of Machu Picchu is attributed with certain certainty to Pachacutec, the Inca, who was characterized by his territorial conquests and the development of religion and spirituality.
+The origin of Machu Picchu is attributed with certain certainty to Inca Pachacutec, who was characterized by his territorial conquests and the development of religion and spirituality in all over Tawantinsuyo.

 Purpose of Machu Picchu

-Built as a refuge for the elite of the Inca aristocracy, the fortress was located on the eastern slopes of the Vilcanota mountain range, about 80 kilometers from Cusco, the capital of the empire.
+It was built as a refuge for the elite of the Inca aristocracy (Inca’s family), the fortress was located on the eastern slopes of the Vilcanota mountain range, about 80 kilometers from Cusco, the capital of the empire.

-Its strategic location was chosen with admirable success.
-Surrounded by steep cliffs and away from the sight of strangers in an entangled forest, the citadel of Machu Picchu had the quality of having only one narrow entrance, allowing, in case of a surprise attack, to be defended by very few warriors.
+Its strategic location was chosen for defense purposes.
+Surrounded by dangerous cliffs and far from the sight of strangers in a tangled forest (upper Amazon rainforest), the citadel of Machu Picchu had the quality of having only one narrow entrance, which allowed the guardians of the city, in case of a surprise attack, to be defended by very few warriors.

-Occupied by at least three generations of Incas, Machu Picchu was abandoned in a sudden and mysterious decision.
-The strongest hypothesis explains its disappearance from historical memory because Machu Picchu was unknown to the low castes and its routes forbidden to anyone who was not part of the small circle of the Inca.
+This Inca citadel was inhabited by at least three generations of Incas, but Machu Picchu was abandoned in a sudden and mysterious decision.
+Historians give the strongest hypothesis that their forgetfulness of historical memory was because Machu Picchu was unknown to the lower castes and its routes were forbidden to anyone who was not part of the small circle of the Incas.

 Who discovered Machu Picchu?